Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 `dev0.axis0.controller.config.enable_torque_mode_vel_limit = False`

-# Configuring for automatic startup
+# Configuring for automatic startup with an encoder that has an index pulse

 Once you're able to control your motor with the ODrive, you'll want to configure it to be able to enter closed loop control directly at startup.
 This is not enabled by default and you would be required to connect to the ODrive and do a full calibration sequence before being able to enter closed loop control.
 [This section](https://docs.odriverobotics.com/v/0.5.6/encoders.html#encoder-with-index-signal) of ODrive's documentation covers this process.

+# Configuring for automatic startup with an encoder that does not have an index pulse or with a gear reduction on the encoder

 If you have an incremental encoder without an index pulse (or if you're using a gear reduction on your encoder), you won't be able to use the index.
 In that case, you'll need to take some extra steps.
+Skip this part if you have an encoder with an index pulse and are not using a gear reduction for the encoder.

 1. Perform a motor calibration with `dev0.axis0.requested_state = AXIS_STATE_MOTOR_CALIBRATION`
 2. Save the motor calibration with `dev0.axis0.motor.config.pre_calibrated = True`